 Storage is provided by the cupboards, lockers and within the seat bases.
-Access to the nearside under bed storage is provided via the lockable exterior hatch door.
+Additional storage is available in the overcab shelving area and various small pockets around the vehicle

 Heavy items must not be stored in any overhead locker, nor in any storage area from which they could come free and cause injury to the occupants of the vehicle.
 Ensure all cupboards are securely fastened before moving off (i.e. that the push buttons are in the 'locked' position).